lucafilippodangelo/RabbitMQ-Send-Test/README.md

 - **contentType**: Used to describe the mime-type of the encoding.
 For example for the often used JSON encoding it is a good practice to set this property to: application/json.
 - **replyTo**: Commonly used to name a callback queue.
 - **correlationId**: Useful to correlate RPC responses with requests.

-  - In the method presented above we suggest creating a callback queue for every RPC request.
+**correlationId** note: In the method presented above we suggest creating a callback queue for every RPC request.
 That's pretty inefficient, but fortunately there is a better way - let's create a single callback queue per client.

 That raises a new issue, having received a response in that queue it's not clear to which request the response belongs.
 That's when the correlationId property is used.
 We're going to set it to a unique value for every request.
 Later, when we receive a message in the callback queue we'll look at this property, and based on that we'll be able to match a response with a request.
 If we see an unknown correlationId value, we may safely discard the message - it doesn't belong to our requests.

 You may ask, why should we ignore unknown messages in the callback queue, rather than failing with an error?
 It's due to a possibility of a race condition on the server side.
 Although unlikely, it is possible that the RPC server will die just after sending us the answer, but before sending an acknowledgment message for the request.
 If that happens, the restarted RPC server will process the request again.
 That's why on the client we must handle the duplicate responses gracefully, and the RPC should ideally be idempotent.

+**Summary**:
+- When the Client starts up, it creates an anonymous exclusive callback queue.
+- For an RPC request, the Client sends a message with two properties: replyTo, which is set to the callback queue and correlationId, which is set to a unique value for every request.
+- The request is sent to an rpc_queue queue.
+- The RPC worker (aka: server) is waiting for requests on that queue.
+When a request appears, it does the job and sends a message with the result back to the Client, using the queue from the  replyTo field.
+- The client waits for data on the callback queue.
+When a message appears, it checks the correlationId property.
+If it matches the value from the request it returns the response to the application.